-Unless otherwise delegated to us by the joint commercialization committee, Sanofi also has the sole right and responsibility for all aspects of the commercialization of SHP2 inhibitors in the world for any and all uses, at its expense, subject to our right to elect to co-promote SHP2 inhibitors in the United States.
-Sanofi is obligated to use commercially reasonable efforts to seek marketing approval for at least one SHP2 inhibitor product candidate in certain major market countries.
+Unless otherwise delegated to us by the joint commercialization committee, during the term of the Sanofi Agreement, Sanofi also has the sole right and responsibility for all aspects of the commercialization of SHP2 inhibitors in the world for any and all uses, at its expense, subject to our right to elect to copromote SHP2 inhibitors in the United States.
 Sanofi agrees to provide us, and we agree to provide Sanofi, with research, development and commercialization updates through the joint committees.